Eddevinc/files/Lab-WVD-Essentials/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/90.png)

-6. Lets create a new Application Group of type ‘Remote App’.
+6. Once done then create a new Application Group of type ‘Remote Application’.

-7. Now navigate back to the application group and click on the **+ Add** button.
+7. For this navigate back to the **Application groups** and click on the **+ Add** button.

    ![ws name.](media/a18.png)

-8. On the ‘Basics’ section, fill the parameters as below:
+8. Under the *Basics* section, fill the parameters as mentioned below:

       - Subscription: *Select the default subscription*.
       - Resource Group: *Select **WVD-RG** from the drop down*.